FPO v1.0 MASP – Multi Asset Single Pool¶

 All values of the crypto assets, including both the collateral assets and underlying assets, will be calculated and measured in US dollars.

-FinNexus has integrated Chainlink’s BTC/USD, ETH/USD, FNX/USD, MKR/ETH, LINK/USD, SNX/USD Price Feeds live on mainnet to power our new FinNexus Protocol for Options (FPO) platform.
+FinNexus has integrated Chainlink’s and BandProtocol's Price Feeds on Ethereum and Wanchain mainnet to power our FinNexus Protocol for Options (FPO) v1.0 platform.
 Also, FinNexus will likely be the first project in the DeFi industry to use on-chain IV data for options pricing.